bbye98/mdhelper/README.md

         cd mdhelper

- 4. Build the MDHelper wheel using

-        python3 -m build

-    The Python wheel will be placed in the `dist` directory.

- 5. Install MDHelper using
+ 4. Install MDHelper and its dependencies through pip using

-        python3 -m pip install dist/mdhelper-<version>-py3-none-any.whl
+        python -m pip install -e .

-    where `<version>` is the version of MDHelper you are installing.

- 6. To test that MDHelper has been installed correctly, run
+ 5. To verify that MDHelper has been installed correctly, execute

         python -c "import mdhelper"

 ### Option 4: Portable package

  1. Change to the directory where you want to store a copy of MDHelper using

-        cd <directory>
+        cd <install_path>

-    where `<directory>` is the relative path to the desired directory.
+    where `<install_path>` is the path to the desired directory.
 If you are already in the correct location, skip this step.

  2. Create a local copy of the MDHelper repository on your machine using